VishalChoubey1019/incident-analyzer/README.md

 # Incident-Analyzer

-Imagine you run a website.
+Imagine you are oncall of your company.
 Something breaks at 2am.
-Your phone buzzes.
-You open your laptop and see 3000 error logs.
+You start receiving calls(utter frustration).
+You open your laptop and see thousands of error logs.
 Where do you even start?
 What broke?
 Why?
-What do you fix first?That's the problem.
+What do you fix first?
+That's the problem.
 This project solves it.

 **How do errors even reach us?** </br>
 First question you should ask: how does the system know something broke?